This Week on KUPR - the details

 - At 7 am, enjoy two hours of music exclusively by New Mexico artists each week day - followed by Spanish Music mostly by New Mexico artists from 9am to noon.
 It's part of our commitment to the great musical talent in New Mexico now and in the past.
 Enjoy!
 Submissions from NM musicians encouraged; mail cds marked "local" to PO Box 888, Placitas, NM 87043 or email tracks here.
 All other musicians, read instructions here.

 - At 9am Alonzo Lucero is live in the studio today with his selection of Rancheros, Cumbias, Boleros, Nortenos, Corridos and more and brings you the Bernalillo Hour underwritten by merchants in Bernalillo.
 After 55 years on the air, Alonzo is moving toward retirement but loves his listening audience so much he just can't say goodbye.
-He will be live on Wednesdays with an encore Friday in the same time slot.
-On Thursdays Otto will bring you music from his personal collection.
+He will be live on Wednesdays with an encore Thursday in the same time slot and then back live on Fridays.

 - At 1 pm enjoy Sounds from the Mother Road from Public Radio Exchange.
-On this week's show we will pull out some favorites from Doc Watson, Guy Clark, Asleep at the Wheel, Dan Hicks & His Hot Licks, Billy Joe Shaver.
-Dale Watson and Marty Stuart.
+Springtime on the Mother Road with tunes about flowers, from the bloom is on the sage to a bouquet of roses everything is bloomin' along the Mother Road.
 Sounds from the Mother Road is weekly exploration of the last 70 years of American Roots Music, featuring western swing, country, rockabilly, cowboy tunes and the artists who continue those traditions today.

 - At 2 pm DJ Sal Treppiedi hosts Sounds from the Superhighway for three hours.